iintrn/pgame/pgame-16070/Seminar_16070.md

 Deep Learning Application 35 | 46
-Applications to video (clickable examples): ï Natural environment reading ï Face recognition ï Behavior recognition ï Action recognition ï Environmental behavior recognition ï Crowd Learning
+Applications to video (clickable examples):
+‚Ä¢ Natural environment reading
+‚Ä¢ Face recognition
+‚Ä¢ Behavior recognition
+‚Ä¢ Action recognition
+‚Ä¢ Environmental behavior recognition
+‚Ä¢ Crowd Learning

-The fourth industrial revolution ï Virtual and physical systems flexible integration ï A fusion of emerging technologies and their interaction across the physical, digital and biological domains ï The technologies and innovation are diffusing much faster and more widely
+The fourth industrial revolution
+‚Ä¢ Virtual and physical systems flexible integration
+‚Ä¢ A fusion of emerging technologies and their interaction across the physical, digital and biological domains
+‚Ä¢ The technologies and innovation are diffusing much faster and more widely